-The properties of zinc oxide make it a powerful skincare ingredient when used for anti-aging purposes.
+The properties of zinc oxide make it a powerful skincare ingredient for anti-aging purposes.
 Additionally, zinc oxide can boost your body's ability to produce collagen—the main factor in bouncy, youthful-looking skin.
 By regularly applying products that contain zinc oxide, your skin will maintain its elasticity, minimizing visible fine lines and wrinkles.

 More Than Just a Skincare Product